ymdatta/ASE_Spring24_Project/src/gate.md

 function eg.gate(stats, bests, d, say,sayd)
   local budget0,budget,some = 4,10,.5
 ```
-That is, our intial `lite` sample will be 4 and after that we will
+That is, our initial `lite` sample will be 4 and after that we will
 iterate 10 times (total evaluations = 14).
 At each step, the `lite`
 examples will be divided into $|\mathit{lite}|^{0.5}$ (i.e. square
-root) best and the _rest_.
+root) _best_ and the _rest_.

-Next we do some intiial set up.
+Next we do some initial set up.
 We report the random seed we
 are using (useful for reproduction) and print statistics that
 baseline our
 data.
 Reporting such baselines is an important principle
-of experimental SE: always comapre your supposesldy better system
+of experimental SE: always compare your supposedly better system
 against some baseline:

 ```lua